1964 Chevelle Trivia

 »» The 1964 model year was the only year the U.S.-built Chevelle's VIN began with the model year, i.e., 45837A123456.
 See the 1964 VIN page for more information.

-»» The Malibu SS was available in both the sport coupe and convertible body styles and could be ordered as an L6 or V8.
+»» The Malibu SS was available in both the sport coupe and convertible body styles and could be ordered with an L6 or V8.

 »» Many station wagon and sedan pickup bodies were built at the Fisher Body plant in Euclid, OH. and shipped to Atlanta and Kansas City for final assembly.
 A few Malibu SS bodies are known to have been built at Euclid as well.